 Classic Motor Working Group

-Led by: Alberto Espay, Chair; Susan Fox, Co-chair; Tiago Mestre, Co-chair
+Led by: Alberto Espay, MD, MSC, Chair; Tiago Mestre, MD, MSc, Co-chair

 The primary purpose of the Classic Motor Working Group is to generate proposals for new research studies, either interventional or observational, as well as retrospective data mining projects.